skeetor/Cross-Dev-64/README.md

 These major features are planned for future releases.
 The order reflects the intended priority.

+* Mechanics for shortcuts to menus and features.
-* Global and project specific settings
+* Project specific settings
 * Debugger for stepping through code with an emulator
 * Support for projects
 * Sprite editor